Rupture of Membranes

 HCPs will use paper strip tests to help determine if amniotic fluid is leaking.
 Recently, the U.S. Food and Drug Administration warned HCPs about the improper use of these tests.
 The tests are to be used in conjunction with other signs and symptoms to confirm rupture.
 The tests should not be the sole confirmatory factor on whether rupture has occurred.

-If the woman is not in labor, there are no signs of infection, fetal heart rate and movement are normal, the woman lives near the hospital/birthing center, and is likely to monitor her own health and return when necessary, then she is normally allowed to return home.
+If the woman is not in labor, there are no signs of infection, fetal heart rate and movement are normal, the woman lives near the hospital/birthing center, and is likely to monitor her own health and return when necessary, then she is normally able to return home.
 Women are advised to call or immediately return if infection is suspected or labor has started; assessments may be performed every 24 to 48 hours by an HCP.

 Any woman who suspects her membranes have ruptured at any point during pregnancy should call her HCP, especially if she is less than 37 weeks.